Binge vs Netflix: Which streaming TV service is best for you?

 Binge vs Netflix price comparison

 In approaching the launch of Binge, Foxtel has clearly priced its new service in line with the standard set by Netflix.
 This also gives it at a similar cost structure to Stan.
-The bottom two plans are on par with Netflix at $10 (SD) and $14 (HD).
+The bottom two plans used to be on par with Netflix at $10 (SD) and $14 (HD).
+However, Netflix upped prices for its Basic and Standard plans in September 2020.
+The Basic Netflix plan now costs $10.99/month, while the Standard plan is priced at $15.99/month.

 The top Premium plan is $2 cheaper on Binge than Netflix, but it also only offers an additional two simultaneous streams over the Standard plan.
 It doesn't offer 4K or Dolby Atmos support, which you do get through Netflix at its top price tier.